mrbullwinkle/availability-minion/README.md

 ## Please note:

-These are not intended/tested for production use, and are just samples to help give you ideas/get started.
+These examples have not been extensively tested for production use.
 There is no official support for this code, and updates/improvements will be dependent on how much free time I have.
-I think a production ready solution could be built by expanding on these examples, but it would require additional work/testing.
+In some cases this code might be able to help unblock you, but do so at your own risk, and please test carefully.

 ## [Availability-Watcher-simplefile](https://github.com/mrbullwinkle/availability-watcher/tree/master/Availability-Watcher-simplefile)